rschoening/mvrs-dspa/README.md

 #### Writing events to Kafka
 * Job class: `org.mvrs.dspa.jobs.preparation.WriteEventsToKafkaJob [local-with-ui]`
 * IDEA run configuration: `Preparation: load events (csv -> Kafka)` (specifies `local-with-ui`)
+* NOTES
+  * out-of-orderness can be configured here -> events are reordered in Kafka (verify using ProgressMonitorFunction TODO set up jobs for this)
+  * no speedup (or infinite speedup) is applied.
+Speedup is of interest in analytic tasks
+  * writing is done on single worker, to single Kafka partition.
+Motivation: control out-of-orderness
+  *
 ### Active post statistics
 #### Calculating post statistics
 * Job class: `org.mvrs.dspa.jobs.activeposts.ActivePostStatisticsJob [local-with-ui]`